 The Hall of Fame welcomes nominations for new members.
-Below are the criteria and processes to assist you in making a nomination to the Indiana Journalism Hall of Fame or for the organization’s Distinguished Service to Journalism Award.
+Below are the criteria and processes to assist you in making a nomination to the Indiana Journalism Hall of Fame or for the organization’s John P. McMeel Distinguished Service to Journalism Award.

 The Indiana Journalism Hall of Fame was established in 1966 by the Indiana Professional Chapter of the Society of Professional Journalists.
 It is administered by a 17-member board of directors that includes individuals associated with journalism, including representatives of SPJ campus and professional chapters of the society from throughout the state.

 The IJHF was created to recognize those whose conspicuous contributions to the field of journalism have earned them a place in Indiana journalism history.
-The hall of fame is housed in Indiana University Journalism’s Ernie Pyle Hall.
+The hall of fame is housed in Indiana University’s Franklin Hall, home of The Media School.

 The process of nominating a person for enshrinement in the hall of fame may start at any time of year.
-But for a nominee to be considered for induction each fall, his or her nomination must be received via e-mail or postal mail by midnight the previous April 1.
+But for a nominee to be considered for induction each spring, his or her nomination must be received via e-mail or postal mail by midnight the previous Oct.
+1.

 The nomination form is described below.
 A nomination letter that elaborates on that information should be included.
 The IJHF strongly recommends that at least two seconding letters accompany the nominating material.